Low FODMAP Burnout: Staying Motivated Through Elimination

 Why week three hits so hard

 The first two weeks run on novelty.
-You're learning, swapping ingredients, discovering new brands.
+Learning, swapping ingredients, discovering new brands.
 Progress feels measurable even when symptoms are slow to move.

 Then the easy wins run out.
-You've made the obvious swaps.
-Your kitchen is stocked.
-The new habit has become the baseline, so you stop getting that small hit from doing something different.
-Meanwhile the actual cost of the diet, decision fatigue, social friction, monotony, keeps compounding.
+The obvious swaps are done.
+The kitchen is stocked.
+The new habit has become the baseline, so that small hit from doing something different disappears.
+Meanwhile the real cost of the diet, decision fatigue, social friction, monotony, keeps compounding.

-Monash's patient guidance calls out motivation fatigue as a known stage of elimination rather than a personal failing.
-Staudacher and Whelan's 2017 review in Gut highlights that adherence burden and psychological load can strongly affect whether people complete the protocol.
+Monash's patient guidance names motivation fatigue as a known stage of elimination rather than a personal failing.
+The Staudacher and Whelan review in Gut likewise flags adherence burden and psychological load as major factors in whether people complete the protocol.
 The diet is genuinely hard in a way that peaks right when you're supposed to be hitting your stride.

 It's 2 to 6 weeks, not forever